Aspull Ring Ditch Project

 In the main area of Trench 1b, larger stones where poking through the small stones in the stony layer.
 To investigate the extent of these stones, the stony layer was cut through down to the underlying soft sandy clay.
 This revealed a substantial area of large, mainly flat, stones.
 There was no obvious pattern to their distribution – a causeway didn’t seem plausible as, although embedded in the stony layer, most were lying below the upper surface of the stony layer.

-Further investigation of the sandy clay mound in Trench 3a revealed it covered on its southwest with the stony layer.
-However on the other side a layer of stones seem to be embedded in the mound.
-Larger stones were also being found buried deep in the clay of the mound.
-One of these stones produced our final and most unusual find of the season.
+Grooved Stones.
+Some of the stones embedded in the sandy clay mound were quite large.
+The largest of these stones produced our final and most unusual find of the season.
 Inscribed on the lowest section of the block were a series of parallel lines.
 These were not the usual random spirals or cup marks you get in the Neolithic but quite straight and evenly cut lines.
 As far as we can tell, this is totally unprecedented for this period.
 A much smaller stone with similar grooves had already been spotted in the stony layer but, at the time, had been dismissed as a possible intrusion.
-When yet another small stone with with similar but more pronounced grooves, appeared in the small stones embedded near the surface of the mound, that we realise we had discovered something very peculiar (at the time of writing we not been able to find anything comparable).
+When yet another small stone with with similar but more pronounced grooves appeared in the small stones embedded near the surface of the mound, we realise we had discovered something very peculiar (at the time of writing we not been able to find anything comparable).

 Thus ended our second digging season – a season that has seen lots of interest from archaeological groups from across the region.
 Many have volunteered their services, including groups from the Wyre, Liverpool and even Cheshire.
 We also have had a session from Manchester’s Young Archaeologists Club who thoroughly enjoyed their day with us.